Accommodation in Orange

 Its location is ideal for strolling around the neighbourhood to cafes and restaurants, and there’s plenty of parking onsite, too.

-This is definitely somewhere to base yourself for a luxurious weekend with friends or family.
+This is definitely somewhere to base yourself on a luxurious weekend with friends or family.

 This handily located Accor hotel is ideal for Orange city explorations and its proximity to all the surrounding boutiques, cafes and restaurants.